Hawaii: Geology

-The Hawaiian islands were formed by volcanic activity initiated at an undersea magma source called the Hawaii hotspot.
-The process is continuing to build islands; the tectonic plate beneath much of the Pacific Ocean continually moves northwest and the hotspot remains stationary, slowly creating new volcanoes.
-Because of the hotspot's location, all active land volcanoes are on the southern half of Hawaii Island.
-The newest volcano, Kamaʻehuakanaloa (formerly Lōihi), is south of the coast of Hawaii Island.
+The Hawaiian islands were formed by volcanic activity initiated at an undersea magma source called the Hawaiʻi hotspot.
+The process continues to build islands; the tectonic plate beneath much of the Pacific Ocean continually moves northwest and the hotspot remains stationary, slowly creating new volcanoes.
+Because of the hotspot's location, all active land volcanoes are on the southern half of Hawaiʻi Island.
+The newest volcano, Kamaʻehuakanaloa (formerly Lōʻihi), is south of the coast of Hawaiʻi Island.

-The last volcanic eruption outside Hawaii Island occurred at Haleakalā on Maui before the late 18thcentury, possibly hundreds of years earlier.
-In 1790, Kīlauea exploded; it was the deadliest eruption known to have occurred in the modern era in what is now the United States.
+The last volcanic eruption outside Hawaiʻi Island occurred at Haleakalā on Maui before the late 18th century, possibly hundreds of years earlier.
+In 1790, Kīlauea exploded; it is the deadliest eruption known to have occurred in the modern era in what is now the United States.
 Up to 5,405 warriors and their families marching on Kīlauea were killed by the eruption.
 Volcanic activity and subsequent erosion have created impressive geological features.
 Hawaii Island has the second-highest point among the world's islands.

 On the volcanoes' flanks, slope instability has generated damaging earthquakes and related tsunamis, particularly in 1868 and 1975.
 Catastrophic debris avalanches on the ocean island volcanoes' submerged flanks have created steep cliffs.